MerlinMason/precursive/site/content/pages/_16.untitled-5/index.md

     form_action_text: Submit
     form_success_message: Form has been sent successfully!
     text: '# Front Developer'
+    image_background: /assets/backgrounds/blog-offsite-1485428287.jpg
   -
     type: paragraph
     text: |
       Front End Developer - B2B Start-Up

-      About Precursive
+      ## About Precursive

       Precursive helps our consulting and agency customers to manage their teams more efficiently via our web app.
 Our strategy is to win in tired, old markets by having a beautifully designed product that people will enjoy using and blow away the competition.

       We partner with a well-established SaaS platform – Salesforce.com – and have a direct go-to-market approach with customers in the UK, US and Australia including Soft cat, Kantar Futures, Arqiva, Render that, ACSN, Agilisys, Anomaly42, Armstrong, Attenda, Tikit, Builtech, BusinessOptix, CSpace, Certeco, Daily Mail, DMG, Essentra, FreeWheel, Fujitsu, Fusion, Irondata, ITC, Itelligence, Nectar, O3b, ACSN, Bitmap, Unified, WPP, XCD and more mid sized agencies and consultancies.

-      About the Job
+      ## About the Job

       Precursive are looking for an energetic, enthusiastic, well-organized team player to become a key member of a growing product team.
 You can based in London, Poland or Spain and speak English fluently.

-      Responsibilities
+      ## Responsibilities

       Design and develop Precursive UI new features as well as maintenance the existing one Build a deep knowledge of the existing application and code base